 I went on to teach various different aspects of psychology in further education, and trained in Integrative psychotherapy at the Iron Mill Institute.
 As part of this training I became a volunteer counsellor at Help counselling which I still maintain, as it gives a good balance to my working life, alongside teaching and private practice.

 Most recently I have had the opportunity to follow up my passion and studied a taught Masters course in Evolutionary Psychology at Brunel university, finishing with a dissertation investigating the relationship between empathy and self awareness, which is still ongoing.
-I am steadily integrating this evolutionary perspective into my therapeutic work, my teaching on the foundation degree course at Weston College and writing for various journals.
+I am steadily integrating this evolutionary perspective into my therapeutic work, my teaching on the foundation degree course at Weston College and my writing for various journals.